 Author: Reid Hoffman, Ben Casnocha

-One of the secrets to business success is flexibility of thinking and the ability to adapt to circumstances.
-The constant search for new ideas, markets, products, opportunities – the entrepreneurial instinct always leads businessman to success.
+One of the secrets to business success is flexibility and the ability to adapt to circumstances.
+The constant search for new ideas, markets, products, opportunities – the entrepreneurial instinct always leads businesspeople to success.
 Are you interested in the secrets of developing startups like Intel, Apple, or Google?
 “Life as a Startup” will definitely match your interests.

 Business books for beginners